polybuildr/petroglyph/README.md

   ```
   At any point if you want to replace your skin or change the configuration, run `petroglyph init` again.

-3. Write a new post in the `/posts` directory with a `.md` extension.
+3. Write a new post in the `/posts` directory with a `.md` extension. (reStructuredText is also supported, give the file an `.rst` extension.)
 Each post's filename will be used as the post's slug when the blog is generated.
 Markdown support is provided using [Mistune](https://github.com/lepture/mistune).
 Include post metadata by writing posts as follows:

   ```
   ---